oddbird/oddleventy/content/blog/2024/zoomies.md

 of the overall page.

 **Scale factor** is adjusting
-_the size one viewport in relation to the other_.
+_the size of one viewport in relation to the other_.
 Specifically, the layout viewport can be scaled up larger (but not smaller) than the visual viewport.